 More about the Aslan Foundation:

-The Aslan Foundation, established in 1994 by Lindsay Young, preserves beauty, advances livability, and supports cultural assets in the Knoxville area through three initiatives.
+The Aslan Foundation preserves beauty, advances livability, and supports cultural assets in the Knoxville area.
 The Aslan Foundation supports 501(c)(3) organizations that focus on arts and culture, animal welfare, land conservation, historic preservation, and advancing livability in Knoxville.
 The Aslan Foundation also has several of its own projects to serve the community.
 Current projects include High Ground Park, the Loghaven Artist Residency, and the Candoro Marble Building.
 Additionally, the Aslan Foundation partners with the City of Knoxville to conserve land, develop recreational facilities, and preserve historic sites in Knoxville's Urban Wilderness.